 Checks Involving One Bank

 On the front of the check, usually under the numeric dollar amount, you will see the name of the drawee bank.
 Some insurance checks feature the names of two banks: a drawee bank and a bank through which the check is payable.
 If negotiating your check involves just one bank, look the bank up online and locate a nearby branch.
 Because of the high dollar amount, you may need two forms of identification.

 Checks Involving Two Banks

 If your check names two banks, call the drawee bank.
 Explain your situation to the bank representative.
 Tell the representative you have a $30,000 settlement check that you need to cash.
 Ask when you can cash it and what information you will need to provide to do so.
 The bank may refuse to cash the check, because federal laws do not require banks to negotiate checks for non-customers and banks do not keep excess cash on hand.
 If the representative agrees to cash the item, she will probably require you to wait two or three days for the bank to make a special cash shipment order.
 Agree to a time to cash the check.

 If the check is large, you must contact the bank ahead of time to schedule your visit.
 Branches do not always have sufficient cash on hand to provide to customers with large checks.

 How to Cash the Check

-Go to the bank.
-Give the teller your two forms of ID.
+When you arrive at the branch, give the teller your two forms of ID.
 You will probably be required to provide a thumb print sample somewhere on the check.
-Due to the amount of the check, the teller will call the drawee and verify the legitimacy of the check before cashing it.
-The teller will ask you some additional questions about the source of the funds.
+Due to the amount of the check, the teller will call the drawer or the drawee bank (if you are not at the drawee bank) and verify the legitimacy of the check before cashing it.
+The teller may ask you some additional questions about the source of the funds.
 The Patriot Act requires banks to maintain information on people conducting certain large dollar transactions.
 Having established your identity, the teller will cash the check.
 Request a bag to conceal the money in as you leave the bank.
 The bank may charge a check cashing fee of between $5 and $10.